Contents:

 Step 2: Mount Google Drive in Colab (if using Colab)

-before its relative path to make to direct it to the correct location on your machine or on cloud.
 This code snippet automatically detects whether the notebook is running on Colab or locally by checking for the existence of the "C:" drive.
-It sets the colab
+It sets the colab variable accordingly and adjusts the prepath variable to the appropriate path for accessing the notebook files.

 How to create publication-quality plots in LaTeX via MATLAB?